mglush/Numerical-Optimization/README.md

 # UCSB_CS111_F21
-Michael Glushchenko, CS111 Homework for UCSB Fall 2021
+Michael Glushchenko, all CS111 Homework for UCSB Fall quarter of 2021.